-The DCR Bureau of Planning and Resource Protection is responsible for the oversight and coordination of the Resource Management Planning Program.
+The DCR Bureau of Planning, Design & Resource Protection is responsible for the oversight and coordination of the Resource Management Planning Program.
 Program staff coordinates closely with the Division of State Parks and Recreation (DSPR), the Forest Stewardship Program, the Division of Water Supply Protection (DWSP), and staff from a variety of Bureaus and Programs throughout the agency.

 The Department is guided by a legislative mandate to prepare management plans for state parks, reservations and forests.
 M.G.L.
 Chapter 21: Section 2F. states that:

 The Commissioner of Conservation and Recreation shall submit management plans to the DCR Stewardship Council for the Council’s adoption with respect to all reservations, parks and forests under the management of the Department.